Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 Re: (Score:2)

-The reason is Griggs vs Duke Power (Score:3)
+The reason is Griggs vs Duke Power (Score:5, Insightful)

 https://en.wikipedia.org/wiki/... [wikipedia.org].